-George Fitzmaurice, Ph.D. is the Head of User Interface Research for Autodesk Research and a Senior Research Scientist.
-He has been with Autodesk (including Alias) for over 13 years conducting research in 2D and 3D UIs including: input devices, large displays, two-handed interaction, multi-touch, pen-based UIs, TrackingMenus, spatially-aware displays, 3D navigation and tangible UIs.
+George Fitzmaurice, Ph.D. is a Director of Research and runs the User Interface Research Group for Autodesk.
+He has been with Autodesk (including Alias) for over 15 years conducting research in 2D and 3D UIs including: input devices, large displays, two-handed interaction, multi-touch, pen-based UIs, TrackingMenus, spatially-aware displays, 3D navigation and tangible UIs.
 In the HCI community he established the field of Graspable UIs which is the pre-cursor to what is known as Tangible UIs.
-Currently, he is leading research projects on Advanced Learning Technologies and Expert & Community Workflow Visualizations for feature-rich software applications.
+Currently, he is leading research projects on Advanced Learning Technologies for feature-rich software applications.

-Working with his colleagues he has helped to author over 30 HCI papers and over 30 patents.
-Notable product contributions include Maya 1.0 UI, SketchBook Pro UI design, ShowMotion™ for Showcase and the 3D Navigation tools (ViewCube™ and SteeringWheels™) for Autodesk products.
-Fitzmaurice received a B.Sc. in mathematics with computer science at MIT, an M.Sc. in computer science at Brown University and a Ph.D. in computer science at the University of Toronto.
+Working with his colleagues he has helped to author over 60 HCI papers and over 30 patents.
+Notable product contributions include Maya 1.0 UI, SketchBook Pro UI design, ShowMotion™ for Showcase, the 3D Navigation tools (ViewCube™ and SteeringWheels™) and Chronicle for Autodesk products.
+Fitzmaurice received a B.Sc. in Mathematics with Computer Science at MIT, an M.Sc. in Computer Science at Brown University and a Ph.D. in Computer Science at the University of Toronto.